mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 To avoid ambiguity, it is explicitly required that both AfRG_min and AfRG_max refer to the same type of parameter and that they are processed as attributes with values defining the minimum and maximum of the range.
 This ensures consistent interpretation during negotiation and compression.

 The figure below illustrates a Proposal for a compressed SPI between 6 and 8 bit long.
 SPI are compressed by sending LSB, so in our case AfRG_min is an esp_spi_lsb AfRG set to 6 and AfRG_max is a esp_spi_lsb set to 8.
-The esp_spi_lsb AfRG is detailled in the Diet-ESP EHCP {{sec-diet-esp-ehcp}} and is a 2 byte length Attribute.
-The resulting range proposal i sexpressed via the combination of the range_afrg_proposal and AfRG_min and AfRG_max.
+The esp_spi_lsb AfRG is detailed in the Diet-ESP EHCP {{sec-diet-esp-ehcp}} and is a 2 byte length Attribute.
+The resulting range proposal is expressed via the combination of the range_afrg_proposal and AfRG_min and AfRG_max.

 ~~~
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1